HVAC contractors in

 Insurance Minimums

-Florida requires minimum $300,000 general liability and $50,000 property damage insurance for HVAC contractors.
-Workers compensation required if employees.
-Many commercial clients require $1M+ coverage.
+Florida requires $300,000 general liability minimum for licensed contractors.
+Workers compensation required if employing others.
+Many municipalities and commercial clients require $1M liability coverage.

 How to Get Licensed